-Experiencing disappointment, for example, can make it difficult to feel motivated.
+Experiencing disappointment, for example, can make it challenging to feel motivated.
 If your goal is to work in a new industry and you were passed over for a job, you may find that your motivation declines, at least for a short time.
 Practicing self-care and focusing on your needs can help you overcome those feelings.
-When you're ready, you can start implementing some of the motivational tips above to put more energy toward your goal.
+When you're ready, you can start implementing the motivational tips above to put more energy toward your goal.

 Put in the work

-Develop your own motivational practices
+Develop your motivational practices

-- Listening to a motivational song or podcast.
+Listening to a motivational song or podcast.

-- Connecting with people who share your goals or make you feel comfortable or inspired.
+Connecting with people who share your goals or make you feel comfortable or inspired.

-- Doing stretches or light exercises.
+Doing stretches or light exercises.

 Small rewards throughout the process can help you sustain motivation.
 This strategy also gives you something to look forward to, even if you're not feeling particularly motivated to take on the task at hand.